cont-kolomeets/spark-photochem/README.md

 # How to run

 Run one of the released versions from the `release` folder.
 To see the app in action you can open projects from `examples` folder.
+For the user guide please refer to the manuals in the root of the project.

 # Screenshots